NataliaCzeladka/its-just-a-phase/README.md

 ![Moon Cycle Explained](docs/comment_features.webp)

 The third page, Frequently Asked Questions, answers a few simple questions about the Moon Phases and the Moon Cycle in general.
 Like the previous page, this one also consists of just one section divided into three columns.
 On smaller devices, they are stacked one below the other.
-They are all placed on a slightly darker background than the main background picture to make to text fully visible and easy to read.
+They are all placed on a slightly darker background than the main background picture to make the text fully visible and easy to read.

 ![FAQ](docs/faq_features.webp)

-The fourth and the last page, the Gallery, consists of the main heading, a short introduction and eight images illustrating eight Moon Phases - displayed in the form of an image carousel, which was created from scratch using JavaScript.
+The fourth and last page, the Gallery, consists of the main heading, a short introduction and eight images illustrating eight Moon Phases - displayed in the form of an image carousel, which was created from scratch using JavaScript.

 ![Gallery](docs/gallery_features.webp)

 #### Future Implementations

-- Moonrise and moonset parameters available on the website - depending on the users's location and their time zone (to meet the third returning/frequent user goal).
+- Moonrise and moonset parameters available on the website - depending on the user's location and their time zone (to meet the third returning/frequent user goal).
 - Community Section - letting users interact with one another, discuss their ideas and share their resources (to meet the fourth returning/frequent user goal).
 - Linking the website to another API providing data about near-Earth objects like asteroids, meteors, and comets (to meet the fifth returning/frequent user goal).
 - Contact Us Section - to let users provide their feedback to the app developers based on their experiences, which may help with future updates and improvements (to meet the seventh returning/frequent user goal).